-- 2.10.
-The Authority and the seven constituent boroughs have agreed a joint waste strategy for 2004 to 2020, which sets out the eight partners' targets, aspirations and approach to managing waste in the area for the period.
+- 2.9.
+The Authority and the seven constituent boroughs previously agreed a joint waste strategy for 2004 to 2020, which sets out the eight partners' targets, aspirations and approach to managing waste in the area for that period.
 All the targets in the 'North London Joint Waste Strategy' (the Strategy) have been achieved with the exception of the recycling target.
-It seems increasingly unlikely that the partners will not reach the Strategy target of 50% recycling by 2020 despite considerable progress since 2004.
-NLWA reports annually on progress with delivering the Strategy on behalf of the eight partners. - 2.11.
-During 2017-18 NLWA produced the ninth 'Annual Monitoring Report' (AMR) of progress made with implementing the Strategy and an accompanying Strategic Environmental Assessment; the AMR presented data up to 2016-17.
-A copy of the AMR is available at: http://www.nlwa.gov.uk/governance/annual-monitoring-reports.
+While the Authority and boroughs take positive action to promote recycling, recycling performance has remained in line with broader London trends, with average London recycling rates remaining in the low 30s per cent.
+It is highly unlikely that the partners will reach the Strategy target of 50% recycling by 2020 despite considerable progress since 2004. - 2.10.
+The Authority reports annually on progress with delivering the Strategy on behalf of the eight partners in the Annual Monitoring Report (AMR).
+During 2018-19 the Authority produced the tenth AMR.
+The AMR presented data up to 2017-18.
+A copy of the AMR is available at: nlwa.gov.uk/governance/annual-monitoring-reports. - 2.11.
+Key targets in the Strategy include: - to achieve a 35% recycling and composting rate for household waste by 2010, 45% by 2015, and 50% by 2020; - to reduce the amount of local authority-collected waste sent to landfill to 15% of overall local authority-collected waste; - to provide door to door recycling services to 95% of relevant households; - to provide all residents in multiple occupancy housing (flats) with either door to door collection services or a minimum of one 'near-entry' recycling site for every 500 households as soon as possible; and - to achieve 60% recycling and composting diversion rates at all north London reuse and recycling centres by 2015.